StrangeBeeCorp/docs/docs/thehive/user-guides/automate-tracking-pending-alerts.md

 ## Step 2: Set up an email notification for *TOREVIEW* alerts

+!!! warning "SMTP server required"
+    This step requires an SMTP server to be configured.
+If it's not already set up, follow the instructions in [Configure an SMTP Server](../administration/smtp/configure-smtp-server.md).

 Next, configure TheHive to [send an email notification](../user-guides/organization/configure-organization/manage-notifications/create-a-notification.md) to the manager when an alert status changes to *TOREVIEW*.

 1. {% include-markdown "includes/organization-view-go-to.md" %}